Blubito-Academy/learning-path/Frontend-path.md

 ### 📘 Programming basics and Computer Science
 Whatever programming language you choose the main part of programming is always the same - What are Variables?
 What are Conditional Statements?
-What are Array’s?
+What are Arrays?
 What are Loops?
 What are Errors?
 Etc., etc...

-Here you can understand the universal basics of programming before going into JavaScript and its own syntax.
+Here you can understand the universal basics of programming before going into JavaScript and its syntax.

 - Introduction to Programming and Computer Science - Full Course https://www.youtube.com/watch?v=zOjov-2OZ0E